Your First Extension

 Hello World sample and explain key concepts.

-This is also a good time to review our Extension Guidelines so you can start designing your extension to follow the VS Code best practices.
+This is also a good time to review our UX Guidelines so you can start designing your extension user interface to follow the VS Code best practices.